-M2 Aviation Briefing for Managers

-A302 Personal Responsibilities and Liabilities (initial only)
+- M2 Aviation Briefing for Managers - or M3 Aviation Management for Supervisors (online) - A302 Personal Responsibilities and Liabilities (initial only)

 Figure 3.
 IAT requirements for Managers.

 Note: The M3 is more convenient because it is available online while the M2 may be more suitable for senior leaders because it can be tailored to their needs.